-I love fashion and costume history from the 18th century until the 1950s, but the Edwardian era and 1930s are my favorites.
-Fashion history has been a life-long passion for me.
 I began sewing when I was around eight years old and started studying fashion history and collecting vintage clothing when I was around fourteen years old.
 This has been a life-long passion and I love working vintage into my everyday life.

-This blog is a journal of my journey with sewing and costume history, including research, projects, endeavors, and miscellaneous adventures.
+This blog is a journal of my journey with sewing and costume history, including research, my personal projects, endeavors, and miscellaneous adventures.
 Thanks for stopping by!